gastronomuae/gastronom-ai-docs/docs/knowledgebase/payment/methods.en.md

 4. The customer sends us the transfer receipt for confirmation.
 5. After confirmation, we proceed with delivery.

+The RUB amount is calculated using the current exchange rate and may be rounded up slightly to the nearest convenient amount.

 Exchange rate used for conversion:

 **{{rub_aed_exchange_rate}}**